niceguydave/VineThumb/README.md

 Using this API we can get the thumbnail of the image and with some PHP we can make a local copy of it.
 All you need to use is the video's ID.

+If no image is found locally or via the API, a blank image with Vine's 'V' logo is served instead.

 ![Thumbnail request flow diagram](media/flow.jpg)